galantelab/sandy/README.md

 * Choose from a bulk of ready included databases for *quality profiles*, *expression matrixes* and *genomic variations*.
 * Import and record your own datasets to fit real experimental data.
+* Run many instances of *Sandy* in a scalable way by pulling its Docker [image](https://hub.docker.com/r/galantelab/sandy).